Jump to Recipe Print Recipe

 For the full list of ingredients and amounts, please go to the recipe card below.

 • Gluten-Free Flour Blend – I tested this recipe with two gluten-free flour blends, Authentic Foods Steve’s GF Bread Flour and Cup4Cup.
-I have to say, Steve’s gluten-free blend performed way past my wildest dreams.
+Steve’s gluten-free blend was the BEST.
 You need to use this flour to get the same results that I did.
-Cup4Cup was okay, but you could not work the dough as well.
-Note: Using Cup4Cup, I added 1/4 cup of flour plus two tablespoons.
-That doesn’t mean others will not work; I have not tested other flours, and I can not guarantee the recipe will work if you use other mixes.
+Cup4Cup works, but you cannot work the dough as well.
+Note: Using Cup4Cup, I added 1/4 cup of additional flour plus two tablespoons.
+If you use a different blend, verify that the blend works in yeast recipes.
+Some 1:1 blends do not!

-• Yeast – double-check the brand you use is gluten-free.
+• Yeast – I used active dry yeast.
+Double-check that the brand you use is gluten-free.
 Red Star Platinum is NOT gluten free!

 • Eggs – Size large; ensure your eggs are at room temperature.